A short story.

-The man had insisted on the carwash, half-off.
+The man in the red coat had insisted on the carwash, half-off.
 “It’s my family business.
 Drop it off tonight, pick it up in the morning.”

 I accepted, though it was my careless elbow that knocked his coffee cup onto my new car.